 Not so long ago, when I was in college, I wanted a bookshelf.
 I looked in many places, I saw a few that would do what I wanted but they were just missing something.
 I could not find the right one.
 Some friends told me to look for it online, that in that way would be easier to find what I was looking for.
 But I wanted a different experience, I did not want my bookshelf to be something I saw for first time on a screen, I wanted to see it for real, and to know that it was what I was looking for in the first time.
 I wanted to touch it, to feel it, it was something I could not do online, it was required to be a face to face search.

 I emailed the company requesting them to bring it back, but no one gave an answer.
 I did not hear back from the bookshelf ever again.
-Its departure taught me the overwhelming of a NO. It was not until I faced its abandonment when I knew the perpetuity of a NO.
+Its departure taught me the overwhelming of a NO for an answer.
+It was not until I faced its abandonment when I knew the perpetuity of a NO.

 That is why, out of nowhere, in a different country and many years apart, I was in shock when I saw the bookshelf again.
 I knew that the bookshelf didn’t want me anymore, and I knew that I should not touch it, I should not make any move, I should not get any closer.
 I knew that all I could do was to keep my distance, and in silence and in secret I admired the grace of its curvy finishes.